-Nova Scotia is still very much rum country, as all the Maritime provinces to this day, disproportionately to the rest of Canada.
-According to latest figures from Statistics Canada:
+Nova Scotia is still very much rum country, as are all the Maritime provinces to this day, disproportionately viz. the rest of Canada.
+These are the latest figures from Statistics Canada:

 At the national level, whisky (30.2%), vodka (24.9%) and rum (16.3%) were the most popular spirits sold in Canada in 2017/2018, accounting for 71.4% of total spirit sales.
 At the provincial/territorial level, whisky had the largest market share of spirit sales in Manitoba (37.2%) and the lowest in the Northwest Territories (15.1%).
 Vodka had the largest proportion of spirit sales in Nunavut (58.0%) and the lowest in Newfoundland and Labrador (16.0%).
 Rum was the top choice for spirits in Newfoundland and Labrador (44.4% of spirit sales), while the lowest proportion sold was in the Northwest Territories (12.0%).

-While Newfoundland and Labrador has the highest market share among Provinces for rum, the other Maritime Provinces, sharing a regional taste, are not far behind.
+While Newfoundland and Labrador has the highest market share among the Provinces for rum, the other Maritime Provinces, sharing the regional taste, are not far behind.

-Rum played a vital role in early settlement days, even in a locality called Temperance, as Rev. John R. Campbell explained in his 1875 A History of the County of Yarmouth.
+Rum played a vital role in early settlement days, even in a locality called Temperance.
+Rev. John R. Campbell explained the background in his 1875 A History of the County of Yarmouth:

-The story is parallel to that of early New England (and pioneer Upper Canada), where the rum jug was indispensable to socializing.
-“Bees” to clear land, scythe crops, and build homes or barns, and just simple socializing, required rum.
+The story parallels that of early New England, and pioneer days Upper Canada, when the rum jug was indispensable to socializing and manual occupations.
+“Bees” to clear land, scythe crops, and build homes or barns, all required rum, as did many social occasions.

-The links between New England and our East Coast provinces are ethnic/cultural via the Loyalist influx, and seagoing/commercial.
-A friend of Newfoundland ancestry told me that at one time, Newfoundlanders felt more at home in New England than in “Canada”, which Newfoundland only joined politically in 1949.
+The old-established ties between our East Coast provinces and New England are ethnic and cultural, via the Loyalist influx, and also seagoing/commercial.
+A friend of Newfoundland background told me that at one time Newfoundlanders felt more at home in New England than Canada, which Newfoundland only joined in 1949.

-Nova Scotians worked in 19th century Boston brickyards, among other jobs in Yankee states.
-Naturally they required rum to finish the job, in tune with the old work gang tradition.
-See Dee Morris’ Medford: A Short History for the details.
-Rum was a cultural predilection of both regions, in other words.
+Nova Scotians worked in 19th-century Boston brickyards, for example, among other occupations in New England.
+Naturally, they required rum to finish the job, in tune with the old work gang tradition.
+Dee Morris’ Medford: A Short History gives the details.
+Rum was a cultural predilection on a trans-frontier basis, in other words.

-Another likely factor for Nova Scotia’s rum appreciation is the early importance of the drink in Scotland, as I discussed here.
-Given the extent of the Scots influx in Nova Scotia, this ancestral taste surely allied with the Loyalist one to solidify the tradition in New Scotland.
+Another likely factor for rum in Nova Scotia was the early, general appreciation of rum in Scotland – indeed before whisky – as I discussed here.
+Given the Scottish influx to Nova Scotia, the taste naturally allied with the Loyalist one to solidify a tradition of rum-drinking.

-I discussed earlier how rum declined as a local industry in New England from the mid-1800s until WW I. Distilling in Nova Scotia was thin on the ground too, by the early 1890s.
+I discussed earlier how rum manufacture declined in New England from the mid-1800s until WW I. The manufacture in Nova Scotia withered in parallel, by the early 1890s.

-Testimony in the House of Commons in an 1890s Royal Inquiry on the Liquor Traffic showed only one distillery still operating in Nova Scotia then (see pp 80-82).
-Indeed the majority of its counties was dry on account of local option under the Scott Act.
-But the Act was not always enforced and contraband liquor continued to flow.
-As well, there has always been significant importation of Caribbean rum to Canada.
+Testimony in the House of Commons in the 1890s Royal Inquiry on the Liquor Traffic shows that only one distillery was still operating in Nova Scotia (see pp 80-82).
+Indeed, the majority of counties in the Province was dry under “local option” and the Scott Act.
+But the law was not always enforced, and contraband rum continued to flow.

-This section of the testimony of the sole distiller, C.B.
+The testimony of distiller C.B.
 McDougall (see pg.
-89) explains that he distilled only rye whisky and a Scotch-type whisky, but he goes on to say he imported rum for sale.
-He also notes a great deal of the contraband mentioned, or “common rum”, was brought in from the West Indies.
+89) is that he distilled only rye whisky and a Scotch-type whisky, and imported rum for sale.
+He confirms a great deal of contraband, or “common rum”, was brought in from the West Indies.

-Hence, by the early 1890s there was no functioning rum production in Nova Scotia, but plenty of rum was still available, enough contraband certainly to worry the sole legal distiller (of the illicit rum, McDougall said “too much” was circulating).
+So, by the early 1890s there is no functioning rum production in Nova Scotia yet rum is still available, enough to worry the sole legal distiller McDougall.
+He said, “too much” was circulating.

-Today rum both imported and Canadian rum share a total market approaching $900 M. Rum’s importance in the Maritimes of 2019 can be gauged by the fact that the original, green-tinged formulation of Captain Morgan white rum is still sold there, and nowhere else.
-Marketingmag.com explains the background.
+Today, rum both imported and Canadian-made has a Canadian market approaching $900 M. Rum’s importance in the Maritimes of 2019 can be gauged by the fact that the original-formulation, green-tinged Captain Morgan white rum is still sold there, and nowhere else.
+Marketingmag.com gives the background to this unique situation.

-With the rise of modern craft distilling, rum is being made again locally.
-Ironworks and other craft distillers are giving new life to an old tradition.
-It’s a similar story down New England way, Boston itself counts a number of distilleries making rum, Bully Boy is one.
+With the rise of modern craft distilling, rum is again being made locally.
+Ironworks, and other craft distillers, are giving new life to an old tradition.
+It’s a similar story in New England.
+Boston itself has a number of rum distilleries, Bully Boy is one.

-In Stephen Beaumont and Christine Sismondo’s excellent new Canadian Spirits, the authors describe Ironwork distillery’s Bluenose Rum in enticing terms.
-In part:
+Stephen Beaumont and Christine Sismondo’s excellent new Canadian Spirits describes Ironwork distillery’s Bluenose Rum in enticing terms.
+In part they state:

 Deep and dark, with coffee and sassafras on the nose and a very rich body that combines hints of espresso with a robust but not overly sweet molasses flavour.

-The old New England rum was known to have a heavy body, as Harold Grossman explained in his introduction to a luxury 1941 rum tasting event of the Wine and Food Society of New York.
-Ironwork’s crafted rum revives an old, trans-frontier heritage, “Maritime” in the broadest sense.
+New England rum in its heyday was known to have a heavy body, as Harold Grossman explained in his learned introduction to a gala 1941 rum tasting by the New York Wine and Food Society.
+Ironwork’s crafted rum revives an old heritage, “Maritime” in the broadest sense.